sepp87/VPL-Core/README.md

 ### QUICK START
 Welcome to BlockSmith!
 Here’s how to get started:

-Blocks generate, process, and output data.
+Blocks generate, process and output data.
 Double-click anywhere on the canvas to add a block.
 Each block does something specific, like entering a number or doing math.
 Need help?
 Click the (i) icon on a block to learn more about it.